rdiazconcha/dapr-workshop-labs/labs/lab3/Lab 3 - Service-to-service invocation.md

-# Lab 3 - Service to Service communication
+# Lab 3 - Service-to-service invocation

 In this lab, you will use the Service invocation building block of Dapr, to synchronously communicate between services in the DaprHospital application.